magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 This is the first time we used the `http-kit` asynchronous web server and as you see the `tdd` task first downloaded and then started it.
 The `-v` option correctly instructed the `watch` subtask to set its mode to `verbose`.
-If you now you modify one of the observed file (e.g., `modern_cljs/shopping/validators_test.cljc`), you'll see the `watch` verbose option at work:
+If you now modify one of the observed file (e.g., `modern_cljs/shopping/validators_test.cljc`), you'll see the `watch` verbose option at work: